Carnegie harnesses wave energy through our deep expertise, innovative technology and passionate people.

 A handout from the Federal Government has helped bring about an unlikely pairing between Italian oil and gas colossus Eni and a small cap Australian renewable energy company.

 “What we do know is there’s something like 40-50MW of unserviced demand currently in the eastern Goldfields.”

 Renewable energy developer Carnegie Clean Energy (ASX: CCE) has received an operational boost in the form of a $6.8 million contract from Western Power, a Western Australian state government-owned...

 Carnegie Clean Energy has signed a binding term sheet with government agency Indigenous Business Australia and the Perth Noongar Foundation for a 50 per cent stake in the renewable energy company’s...

 Get the Unreasonable Newsletter

-Get twice-monthly updates on Carnegie Clean Energy and over 300 other companies working to solve the world’s toughest problems.
+Get twice-monthly updates on Carnegie Clean Energy and over 312 other ventures working to solve the world's toughest problems.